Initial Appearance Court

 Therapeutic Drug and DUI Courts handle defendants who have been convicted of drug or DUI charges.
 These Courts incorporate increased supervision and monitoring by the Court, the Adult Probation Department and treatment providers as part of the coordinated strategy to intervene with repeat and high-risk offenders.
 Successful completion of the program often results in reduction of the felony charges.
 Defendants are screened prior to admission to either of the programs to achieve desired long-term success.

 The Driving Under the Influence (DUI) Court is responsible for the management of cases that involve the charge of aggravated DUI.
 This includes status conferences, settlement conferences, changes of plea, trials, and sentencings for those cases.
-During FY2016, 1,495 cases were set to be sentenced in DUI Court, a decrease of almost 14% from the previous fiscal year.

 The Veterans Court assists veterans returning from military service who are struggling with addictions, mental illness and other co-occurring disorders.
 Veterans Court encourages recovery, sobriety, stability, and a better quality of life.
 Unfortunately, as more and more veterans return from military service, the courts are encountering an increasing number of offenders with service related trauma.
 Such trauma is reportedly related to higher rates of divorce, drug and alcohol abuse, and in some cases, incarceration and suicide in veterans.
 Without appropriate treatment, these veterans are at risk of harming themselves or others.

 Seriously Mentally Ill Probation Violation Court